Syrian Alawite figure speaks out against violence

 Saleh, 52, helped draft a declaration last month by Burhan Ghalioun, president of the main opposition Syrian National Council, which called for calming of sectarian tensions between Alawites and Sunnis in Homs, but he said the whole opposition should take a firm stance against sectarian killings.

-"Those who do not condemn the crimes may just as well be partners in the crimes," he said.
+"Those who do not condemn the crimes may just as well be partners in the crimes," Saleh said.

 The declaration said kidnappings, assassinations and score-settling "pose a dangerous threat to the gains of the revolution and offer a big service to the regime."